input-output-hk/js-chain-libs/examples/explorer/README.md

 # Prerequesites

 - You need a Jormungandr node running in explorer mode in order to use this app.
-You You can learn how to run Jormungandr in Explorer mode [here](https://input-output-hk.github.io/jormungandr/quickstart/04_explorer.html).
+You can learn how to run Jormungandr in Explorer mode [here](https://input-output-hk.github.io/jormungandr/quickstart/04_explorer.html).

 - Also you need the Jormungandr node to have CORS enabled and have the correct origin added to the `allowed_origins` list.
 More information on this [here](https://input-output-hk.github.io/jormungandr/configuration/network.html#rest-interface-configuration)